Servant leadership: Theoretical foundations

-Servant leadership predominately draws on two social theories to explain how it influences follower behavior: Social Learning and Social exchange theory.
-In servant leadership literature, the use of Social Learning Theory argues that servant leaders are influencing their followers, as their followers observe and emulate the leader's positive behaviors.
-In contrast, Social Exchange Theory is used to argue that a servant leader's followers are exhibiting positive behaviors due to the reciprocal relationship they develop with their leader.
+Servant leadership predominately draws on two social theories to explain how it influences follower behavior: social learning and social exchange theory.
+In servant leadership literature, the use of social learning theory argues that servant leaders are influencing their followers, as their followers observe and emulate the leader's positive behaviors.
+In contrast, social exchange theory is used to argue that a servant leader's followers are exhibiting positive behaviors due to the reciprocal relationship they develop with their leader.

 Employee organization commitment

 While organizations thrive based on the work produced by the employees, the commitment of the employees to the organization is a major contributor to how well an organization functions.
 Research shows that management style is a main factor in sales person turnover.
-When put into practice, Servant Leadership has a positive effect on a sales person's turnover intentions because turnover is mainly associated with "the quality of the salesperson–supervisor relationship."
+When put into practice, servant leadership has a positive effect on a salesperson's turnover intentions because turnover is mainly associated with "the quality of the salesperson–supervisor relationship."
 Due to servant leaders making their employees their main priority and placing their well-being above everything else, including the organization, the employees feel a sense of trust and a need to return the commitment and obligation that their employer has for them to the organization.
-Likewise, Servant Leadership has a direct effect on employer brand perception, which in turn reduces employee job turnover.
-According to Kashyap and Rangnekar, Servant Leadership molds organizations and builds a positive image for the organization.
+Likewise, servant leadership has a direct effect on employer brand perception, which in turn reduces employee job turnover.
+According to Kashyap and Rangnekar, servant leadership molds organizations and builds a positive image for the organization.
 This leads to turnover intention reduction in that the employees "... take pride in what they do and enjoy the company of people they work with".
-Servant Leaders are also seen as good role models in the eyes of their employees.
-Because of this, employees begin to act as Servant Leaders themselves, and portray great commitment to the organizations where they see these behaviors and how they affect others around them.
+Servant leaders are also seen as good role models in the eyes of their employees.
+Because of this, employees begin to act as servant leaders themselves, and portray great commitment to the organizations where they see these behaviors and how they affect others around them.
 The employees also stay at the organization so that they can see and learn more from their employer.